duluca/lemon-mart/README.md

 # LemonMart
 > LemonMart was implemented with a Route-first approach to designing SPAs.
-> This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.3.

 ## Router-first Approach
 A router-first approach to SPA design will save development teams, large and small, significant waste in duplicative work, and re-architecting of the code base to enable better collaboration or achieve sub-second first meaningful paints in your application.